OctopusDeploy/blog/blog/2023-07/modifying-docker-images-kubernetes-deployments/index.md

 File variable replacements are a convenient way to create generic packages that can be deployed to any environment.
 Although it takes a few additional steps, this same workflow can be applied to Kubernetes deployments.

-By taking advantage of `skopeo` and `umoci` to download and extract the Docker images, and then using ConfigMaps as volume mounts in Kubernetes, we can achieve the effect of replacing templated files during deployments without having to publish environment specific Docker images.
+By taking advantage of `skopeo` and `umoci` to download and extract the Docker images, and then using ConfigMaps as volume mounts in Kubernetes, we can achieve the effect of replacing templated files during deployments without having to publish environment-specific Docker images.

 Happy deployments!